benjamin-Ndugga/LogAnalysis/README.md

 License
 ----
-**Demonstration Purposes of the USE of Hazelcast IMDG and Hazelcast-Jet**
+**Demostration Purposes of the USE of Hazelcast IMDG and Hazelcast-Jet**